 - Hot Butternut Oatmeal: Add butternut squash puree to oatmeal to make the rib-sticking breakfast dish even healthier.

-Autumn vegetables and smokey freekah make a salad-like dish perfect for lunch or as a side dish at dinner.
-(Photo: Staci Valentine/The Seasonal Jewish Kitchen)
+Autumn vegetables and smokey freekeh make a salad-like dish perfect for lunch or as a side dish at dinner.
+(Photo: Staci Valentine/'The Seasonal Jewish Kitchen')

 - Southwestern Spiced Butternut Squash and Apple Soup: Make good use of the jars on your spice shelf for this pureed soup.
 A little cornbread on the side would be a good finishing touch.

-- Freekah with Kale, Butternut Squash and Smoked Sea Salt: This salad-like dish that contains grains to help fill you up is perfect for lunch or as a side dish at dinner.
+- Freekeh with Kale, Butternut Squash and Smoked Sea Salt: This salad-like dish that contains grains to help fill you up is perfect for lunch or as a side dish at dinner.
+The recipe is from Amelia Saltsman's "The Seasonal Jewish Kitchen: A Fresh Take on Tradition" which is inspired by the farm-to-table movement and offers a fresh take on traditional and modern Jewish cooking.

 - Squash Manchego and Balsamic-Onion Grilled Cheese: You'd think the name of this sandwich says it all, but it also includes almonds and a little chili powder.